aahmed96/Dynamic-Forecaster/README.md

 # Timeseries Framework (TSFW)
-A timeseries framework that iterates over and fits various different models and outputs the result in the form of plots and accuracy (MAPE).
-It performs different feature combinations for different model classes and then outputs a table that reflects
+A timeseries framework that iterates over a temporal dataset and fits various different models and outputs the result in the form of plots and accuracy (MAPE).
+It performs different feature combinations for different model classes and then outputs a table that reflects the top models.

 ## How to use